vuejs/v2.vuejs.org/src/v2/guide/components-props.md

 }
 ```

 This not only documents your component, but will also warn users in the browser's JavaScript console if they pass the wrong type.
-You'll learn much more about [type checks and other prop validations](#Prop-Validation) further down this page.
+You'll learn much more about [type checks and other prop validations](#Prop-Validation) further below.

 ## Passing Static or Dynamic Props